refinedev/refine/documentation/docs/tutorial/5-understanding-authprovider/1-create-authprovider.md

 ```

-The `login` method will get the above values as parameters.
+The `login` method will get the mutation's parameters as arguments.

+At this point, we can authenticate users.
+But, we can't check if the user is authenticated or not when the user refreshes the page or navigates to another page.
+We'll add the logic to the `checkAuth` method to solve this problem.

 <br />

 <details>
   <summary><strong>Can I pass any parameters to the <code>login</code> method?</strong></summary>

-Yes, you can pass any parameters to the `login` method as long as you pass the same parameters to the `useLogin` hook's mutation as well.
+Yes, you can pass any parameters to the `login` method. `useLogin` hook's mutation will pass the mutation's parameters to the `login` method without any type constraints.

 ```ts
 const { mutate } = useLogin<{